Summer Salary Process

 Before submitting requests for Summer Salary, please review the following:

 - All June requests need to be kept separate from July and August because of the two different fiscal years.
 If requesting July and August, please combine on one form.

 - When the request is for less than a month, the requested amount must be calculated by the number of working days in the month.
 (June=22, July=21 and August=23).
-You may access the link to the Summer Salary Form here: Faculty Summer Salary Authorization Form (DOC).
+You may access the link to the Summer Salary Form here: Faculty Summer Salary Authorization Form (Word file).

 - Please make sure to include the number of days in your request letter when not working the full month.
 In addition, please remember that the request letter also needs to contain the approximate number of hours worked per week, as this supports Affordable Care Act Reporting.

 - All requests for summer compensation are to be emailed to Jackie Rusnak, in the SEBS-Office of Human Resources at (email@example.com).
 The email should include the completed Faculty Summer Salary Authorization Form and the chair's approval letter for the faculty request of summer compensation (see firstname.lastname@example.org for summer salary and pay in lieu of vacation policies).
 The completed form and chair approval letter will be reviewed by Rachele Sylvan (Fund Source) and Dr. Laura Lawson, Dean of Academic Programs.

 - Once the form is reviewed and approved by the Business Office and Program Dean, SEBS-HR will scan and email the form back to the department so that the appointment may be entered into RIAS.

 - Please make sure to only use the 8-digit Employee ID# on the form; for security purposes, do not include the employee's social security number on the form.
 Remember to make sure all letters and forms contain current dates.